tjthejuggler/JuggleHub/VISION.md

     *   **Training Data:** Fine-tuned on a diverse and challenging dataset composed of thousands of juggling videos from varied sources (e.g., YouTube).
     *   **Characteristics:** Optimized for robustness over raw speed.
 It is designed to handle a wide range of lighting conditions, compression artifacts, camera angles, and juggler styles.
     *   **Deployment:** This model is a critical development tool used in our data preparation scripts.
 It is not part of the real-time engine.

-This separation of concerns is fundamental, allowing us to build a hyper-accurate real-time system without sacrificing the ability to learn from the vast amount of juggling knowledge available publicly.

 ### 4.6.
 Development Workflow for the Pattern Recognition Engine